Our Factory's Certifications

 - ISO14001 which covers the factory's environmental management systems.
 The result is that the factory's air and water are stringently filtered to make sure the local environment is not polluted.
 In fact the factory's waste water is used to irrigate their two on site soccer fields.

-It is also a member of SEDEX which is an ethical information exchange system for manufacturers.
+It is also a member of SEDEX which is an ethical information exchange system for manufacturers and has passed their ethical audit which closely examines their management practices.

 Now if these amazing organizations exist, why don’t more brands insist that they work with certified factories?
 If we as a small brand can take the time to vet and visit our factories, why do these larger brands seem utterly clueless about what is happening in their supply chain?